Portogruaro

 Related Links

-Portogruaro Overview
+Discover Portogruaro

 Although it's only a small town, Portogruaro leaves a lasting impression and it's that wonky tower that lingers longest in the memory.
 The free-standing tower is located next to the town's cathedral, the Duomo di Sant'Andrea and climbs to a height of 59 metres.
 From the adjacent Piazza della Repubblica, it seems to be protruding from the buildings behind the square but a quick walk round to the smaller Piazza Duomo confirms that's not the case.